photo-cli/photo-cli/CONTRIBUTING.md

 ### 6. Merging Concurrent Changes on Different Branches

-If there are changed on lower version emerged, these changes should be merged firstly into `main` and then active upper release branches.
+If there are changes on a lower version that have emerged, these changes should be merged first into `main` and then into active upper release branches.

 ### Code Style Rules